AwayXD/Hypixel-DragonRider/README.txt

 ---

-## ✨ Overview
+##  Overview

-This mod gives you the <b style="color:#8e44ad">"Dragon Rider"</b> victory dance — no Ranked Rewards, no challenge grind.
+This mod gives you the <b>"Dragon Rider"</b> victory dance — no Ranked Rewards, no challenge grind.

 When you win a game, it spawns and animates a custom entity to simulate the Dragon Rider dance — giving you the full experience, automatically.